By Alessandra Squizzato, Researcher, Museologia e Critica artistica e del restauro, Università Cattolica del Sacro Cuore, Milan

 Peggy Guggenheim, Out of This Century (London: Andre Deutsch, 1979), p.
 25.

-Berenson focused on skills and an almost legendary approach to the science of art that made him a champion of European connoisseurship until the first quarter of the twentieth century.
-These qualities, combined with aesthetic digressions, literary, decadent, and refined elements which were so characteristic of his pages and intrinsic to his personality, attracted admirers and enthusiasts like magnets when he was studying in Boston and at Harvard.
+The name Berenson immediately conjures a prodigious skillset and an almost legendary approach to the science of art that made him the unchallenged champion of European connoisseurship until the first quarter of the twentieth century.
+These qualities, combined with aesthetic digressions, and the decadent and refined elements that characterized his writing and were intrinsic to his personality, had a magnetic effect on his admirers and enthusiasts from the time he had been a student in Boston and Harvard.
 Among these admirers, Edward Perry Warren, Jack Gardner and his wife Isabella stand out.

-Moreover, Berenson was quite aware of his extraordinary talent and of having placed himself at the beginning of a new profession.
-Among other things, a passage in his Sketch for a Self-Portrait (1949) reveal this: “Nobody before us has dedicated his entire activity, his entire life, to connoisseurship.
+Moreover, Berenson was quite aware of his extraordinary talent and of having positioned himself at the heart of a new profession.
+This is revealed, among other things, in a passage in his Sketch for a Self-Portrait (1949), where Berenson claims that, “Nobody before us has dedicated his entire activity, his entire life, to connoisseurship.
 Others have taken to it as a relief from politics, as in the case of Morelli and Minghetti, others still because they were museum officials, still others because they were teaching art history.
 We are the first to have no idea before us, no ambition, no expectation, no thought of reward.
 We shall give ourselves up to learning, to distinguish between the authentic works of an Italian painter of the fifteenth or sixteenth century, and those commonly ascribed to him. […] we must not stop till we are sure that every Lotto is a Lotto, every Cariani a Cariani, every Previtali a Previtali, every Santa Croce a Santa Croce.”
 (Berenson, Sketch for a Self-Portrait, [New York: Pantheon Publishers, 1949], p.
 61.)

-Despite remaining distant in their respective preferences, Guggenheim treasured many of Berenson’s teachings as she recalled in her memoirs.
-When Berenson visited the first post-war Venice Biennale in 1948, where Guggenheim exhibited her private, avant-garde collection with an installation designed by Carlo Scarpa, he expressed his utter disagreement for an art that was too far beyond his standards.
+Despite remaining distant in their respective preferences, Guggenheim treasured many of Berenson’s teachings, as she recalled in her memoirs.
+When Berenson visited the first post-war Venice Biennale in 1948, where Guggenheim exhibited her private, avant-garde collection with an installation designed by Carlo Scarpa, he expressed his utter disagreement for an art that was too far from his standards.